On the residual and profinite closures of commensurated subgroups: The Main Theorem.

 Since $G = \langle X \rangle H$, the group $\bigcap_{g \in \langle X \rangle} gHg^{-1} = \bigcap_{g \in G} gHg^{-1} $ is normal in $G$, and its index in $H$ is bounded above by $[H: H \cap V]$.
 The result follows. \end{proof}

-We immediately recover a result of Caprace--Monod, which was in fact the original inspiration for the Main Theorem.
+We immediately recover a result of Caprace and Monod, which was in fact the original inspiration for the Main Theorem.
 A locally compact group is called \textbf{residually discrete} if the intersection of all its open normal subgroups is trivial.

-\begin{cor}[{\cite[Corollary 4.1]{CM11}}] A compactly generated totally disconnected locally compact group is residually discrete if and only if it has a basis of identity neighborhoods consisting of compact open normal subgroups. \end{cor}
+\begin{cor}[Caprace--Monod, {\cite[Corollary 4.1]{CM11}}] A compactly generated and totally disconnected locally compact group is residually discrete if and only if it has a basis of identity neighborhoods consisting of compact open normal subgroups. \end{cor}

 \begin{proof} Let $G$ be a compactly generated totally disconnected locally compact group, $O$ be an identity neighborhood in $G$, and $\mc{N}$ be the set of open normal subgroups of $G$.
 By Van Dantzig's theorem, $O$ contains a compact open subgroup $H$.
 That $H$ is compact ensures that $[H:H \cap N]< \infty$ for all $N \in \mc{N}$, and via a standard compactness argument,